1490560350/WormYOLO-Count/README.md

 # Tracker
 ### Steps
-1. Please place the 5 ".csv" files obtained from the feature point detection algorithm into the "Tracker" folder.
+1. Please place the 5 ".csv" files obtained from the feature point detection algorithm into the "Feature_point" subfolder within the "Tracker" folder.

 2. Open the program using Matlab R2021a, run ‘Tracker_ Feature.p’, and obtain the experimental results.